Avoid Fair Housing Pitfalls as a Texas Landlord

 Instead of writing language that signals preference, focus on:

-• Lease term, rent amount, deposits/fees, utilities responsibility
+• Lease term, rent amount, deposits/fees, and utilities responsibility

 • Application process and screening criteria availability